wrex/lessons/content/post/2020-01-04-four-groups-of-three.md

 Learning the two one octave pentatonic patterns (AKA [the frying pan]({{< ref "/post/2018-12-18-the-frying-pan.md" >}})) is pretty easy and fun, and shouldn't take you more than a single practice session to learn.

 Unfortunately, there are **five** different multi-octave shapes, each starting on a different note on the lowest string.
 Memorizing all five multi-octave shapes takes a bit more effort.
-Expect to spend about a week or two of daily practice just to memorize all five basic shapes.
+Expect to spend about a week or two of daily practice just to remember the basic shapes, but real mastery will take many, many months.

-Mastery will take months at least, but simple memorization of the patterns shouldn't take more than a week or two.

 We don't want to think too much about names, but it's worth  pointing out that the most common naming (numnbering) strategy is based on the lowest note in the shape.